sei-international/LEAPMacro.jl/docs/src/config.md

     # Labor supply constraint coefficient
     lab_constr_coeff: 0.5
 ```
+[^1]: The [Kaldor-Verdoorn law](https://www.encyclopedia.com/social-sciences/applied-and-social-sciences-magazines/verdoorns-law) states that the growth rate of labor productivity is an increasing function of the growth rate of output.
+In its original form it applies only to manufacturing, and the influences are weaker in services and agriculture.
+In the Macro model, an economy-wide labor productivity rate is calculated as an increasing function of the GDP growth rate.

 ### [Endogenous change in intermediate demand coefficients](@id config-intermed-dmd-change)
 The next block is optional.
 If it is present, it sets a rate constant for endogenously determining [intermediate demand coefficients](@ref dynamics-intermed-dmd-coeff).